zeroDivZero/notes-ios/notes/accessibility/_settings.md

 **Accessibility** > **Accessibility Shortcut** > select shortcuts to add

-Triple click Home or side button for phones without Home button.
+Triple click Home button, or side button for phones without Home button.

 To add shortcuts to **Control Center**, in **Settings**: